Internships with Congressional Relations

 The Wilson Center’s office of Congressional Relations works to maintain a vibrant relationship with Members of Congress and their staffs.
 Congressional Relations also operates the Foreign Policy Fellowship Program for Congressional Staff.

-- Assisting staff in preparing public briefings and Foreign Policy Fellowship Program and Cybersecurity Lab sessions and events, including managing mailing lists, RSVPs, and physical setup;
+- Assist staff in preparing for our Foreign Policy Fellowship Program sessions and events, including managing our alumni lists, RSVPs, and (if in-person) setup

 - Administrative and other duties as assigned

-Applicants are expected to be well versed in Microsoft Office programs, particularly Outlook, Word and Excel.
-Those with excellent writing, editing, and research skills are strongly encouraged to apply.
 Interns must be currently enrolled in an undergraduate/graduate degree program, a recent graduate (within one calendar year of internship start date), and/or have been accepted to enter an advanced degree program (within the next year).
-Non-degree seeking students are ineligible.

 International students who hold a valid F-1 or J-1 visa and appropriate work authorization are eligible.
 All international students must obtain written permission from their Designated School Official or Responsible Visa Officer at their university stating that they are in valid immigration status and eligible to do an internship at the Center.
 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.

-Internships will run between 8 to 12 weeks based upon agreement between the applicant and the Congressional Relations staff.
+Internships for the fall 2023 will run on a timeframe between September 11, 2023 and December 15, 2023 based upon agreement between the applicant and the Congressional Relations staff.

 ***Please note that due to the volume of applications received each term we cannot reply to each one.
 We will contact only those we wish to interview for a position.